(705 ILCS 70/6)

 circuit in which the court reporter is appointed.
 A court reporter shall be

-paid travel expenses incurred in connection with his official duties in his
+paid travel expenses incurred in connection with his or her official duties in his

-circuit of appointment outside the county wherein he resides.
+or her circuit of appointment outside the county wherein he or she resides.
 Subject to

-regulations which may be adopted by the Supreme Court, court reporters
+regulations which may be adopted by the employer representative, court reporters

 shall be allowed travel expenses when traveling within their county of

 The employer representative may assign a court reporter

 to temporary service